Looking at all aspects of Maths teaching begs the question: how was maths taught in the time of Plato and beyond?

 The study of Mathematics was taught very differently than today, mainly because Geometry and Arithmetic were separate subjects.
 The concept of Arithmetic was further broken down, into calculations, which was taught to artisans and others of middle class status.

 Those who had time, money and inclination could pursue further studies into the science of numbers.

-Around age twelve, students enrolled in schools, where they furthered their learning in Grammar, Logic and Rhetoric.
+Around age twelve, students enrolled in maths lessons, where they furthered their learning in Grammar, Logic and Rhetoric.

 Those from working-class families generally ended their formal schooling at that point, but those students from high society would matriculate at colleges or academies set up by Plato, Pythagoras or Aristotle.

 Pythagoras founded a school in 514 BCE.
 We owe much of our knowledge of geometry to studies made at that institution.

 From the consideration of perfect, abundant and square numbers and their properties came the idea that everything in the universe can be expressed mathematically.